TomaszRewak/C-sharp-console-gui-framework/README.md

 ##### WrapPanel

 Breaks a single line of text into multiple lines based on the available vertical space.
-It can be used with any type of a control (`TextBox`, `TextBlock` but also `HorizontalStackPanel` and any other).
+It can be used with any type of control (`TextBox`, `TextBlock` but also `HorizontalStackPanel` and any other).

 ## Creating custom controls